OiNutter/dotfiles/atom.symlink/packages/atom-lint/README.md

 * `atom-lint.LINTER.path`

 Normally you can omit this setting.

-By default Atom-Lint automatically refers the environment variable `PATH` of your login shell if it's `bash` or `zsh`, and then invokes the command.
+There's an issue that
+environment variables in Atom varies depending on whether it's launched via shell or GUI.
+If it's launched via GUI, it cannot get the environment variables set in your shell rc files like `PATH`.
+To handle this issue,
+when Atom is launched via shell, Atom-Lint automatically saves the environment variables, and from then on it will use the saved variables on linter invocation even if Atom is launched via GUI.

-Thus, if you're using a language version manager such as [rbenv](https://github.com/sstephenson/rbenv), linters need be installed in the default/global environment of the version manager (i.e. the environment where you opened a new terminal).
+If you're using a language version manager such as [rbenv](https://github.com/sstephenson/rbenv), linters need be installed in the default/global environment of the version manager (i.e. the environment where you opened a new terminal).
 If you need to use a non-default executable, use this setting.